vyca2017/content/content/reference/simple-api/subscriptions/subscribing-to-updated-nodes.md

 path: /docs/reference/simple-api/subscribing-to-updated-nodes
 layout: REFERENCE
 shorttitle: Subscribing to Updated Nodes
-description: For a given model, you can subscribe to all successfully updated nodes using the generated model subscription.
+description: For a given type, you can subscribe to all successfully updated nodes using the generated type subscription.
 simple_relay_twin: eih4eew7re
 tags:
   - simple-api